Fire chief: Clifford-Jacobs Forging blaze could have been worse

 The chief of the Eastern Prairie Fire Protection District says a fire late Monday night at Clifford-Jacobs Forging could have been much worse than it was.

-Chief Jason Brown says crews were called to the plant at 2410 North Fifth Street just northeast of Champaign at around 11:30 p.m.
+Chief Jason Brown says crews were called to the plant at 2410 N. Fifth St., just northeast of Champaign around 11:30 p.m.

 Brown says the fire was at the back of the facility where there were not a lot of flammable materials and everything was mostly metal.